 - Over HTTPS, pass this accessToken and secret to your application server.

 - Call getUserInfo (without specifying a UID) passing the accessToken and secret as the API Key and Secret Key (respectively) to the Gigya API.

-- Assuming the accessToken and secret that you received in iOS is valid, you will receive a valid response from the getUserInfo call.
+- Assuming the accessToken and secret that you received is valid, you will receive a valid response from the getUserInfo call.

 For API keys beginning with 3_xxx the process is as follows:

 - Upon user login, grab the UID, Signature, and Timestamp from the response and pass it to your application server.

 - Use your SDK's SigUtils.validateUserSignature() method, passing in the data you received from step 1 and your Gigya secret key.

 We have created for your assistance a simple Android Studio project that integrates Gigya's Android SDK, with basic usage.

 The demo project is a simple application that implements Gigya's login and logout and retrieves the user's friends list.